ArvindR07/WhatsAppBotDocs/docs/source/index.rst

       Values: "Text", "Image"
 4. text:
-      Objective: The text String that needs to be sent, (message_type should be set as "Text")
+      Objective: The text that needs to be sent, (message_type should be set as "Text")

       Values: The message in String format
 5. image_location: